Basic date and time types

 A naive object does not contain enough information to unambiguously locate itself relative to other date/time objects.
 Whether a naive object represents Coordinated Universal Time (UTC), local time, or time in some other timezone is purely up to the program, just like it is up to the program whether a particular number represents metres, miles, or mass.
 Naive objects are easy to understand and to work with, at the cost of ignoring some aspects of reality.

-objects have an optional time zone information attribute, tzinfo
+objects have an optional time zone information attribute, tzinfo, that

 time, the time zone name, and whether daylight saving time is in effect.